ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debugging-features.md

 - Launch/Attach
 - Step In/Out/Over

+!!!
+Info
       The key features of the above list are described below.
+For information on the other VS Code debugging features, go to <a href="https://code.visualstudio.com/docs/editor/debugging" target="_blank">VS Code documentation</a>.

 ## Breakpoints